DSpace-Labs/DSpace-rel-demo/PITCHME.md

 - Not all of the code changes will make immediate sense
 - The key is to see HOW the changes are made
 - Once you know HOW to change something in DSpace, other types of changes are easy to learn
+- As we rebuild DSpace, I will share some DigitalGeorgetown examples

 ---